Quantum loop groups for symmetric Cartan matrices: Introduction

 are isomorphisms.
 The pairings $\langle \cdot, \cdot \rangle_{U \CS}$ and $\langle \cdot, \cdot \rangle_{\CS U}$ both coincide with a pairing

 which is non-degenerate in both arguments.

 \end{theorem}

 The present paper follows the philosophy of \cite{Quiver 1, Quiver 3}, with the following important observation: various specializations of the parameters that appear in shuffle algebras lead to wildly different generators-and-relations presentations of the associated quantum loop groups.
 In more detail, consider a quiver with vertex set $I$ and $-d_{ij}$ total arrows between any distinct vertices $i \neq j$.
-The shuffle algebra considered in relation to this quiver in \cite{Quiver 1, Quiver 3} involved ``generic" parameters $t_e$ associated to the aforementioned arrows; this led to the corresponding shuffle algebra being determined by 3-variable wheel conditions (\cite[equation (2.15)]{Quiver 1}), and the corresponding quantum loop group being determined by cubic relations (\cite[equation (1.6)]{Quiver 3}).
-In the present paper, we consider the specialization of the parameters to
+The shuffle algebra considered in relation to this quiver in \cite{Quiver 1, Quiver 3} involved ``generic" parameters $t_e$ associated to the aforementioned arrows; this led to the corresponding shuffle algebra being determined by 3-variable wheel conditions (\cite[equation (2.14)]{Quiver 1}), and the corresponding quantum loop group being determined by cubic relations (\cite[equation (1.6)]{Quiver 3}).
+The algebra studied in our Definition \ref{def:geom} corresponds to the specialization

-for the $-d_{ij}$ arrows between $i$ and $j$.
+of the parameters associated to the $-d_{ij}$ arrows between $i$ and $j$.
 This choice yields the more complicated conditions \eqref{eqn:wheel intro} and the more complicated relations $\rho_Z = 0$.
-We will study the situation of more general specializations in upcoming work.
+We will study the situation of more general specializations of parameters in \cite{Quiver 2}.

 An important feature of quantum loop groups in geometric representation theory is their relation to $K$-theoretic Hall algebras of quivers (we follow the presentation of \cite{VV}, wherein the interested reader may also find an overview of the theory and its history).
-Specifically, to any quiver $Q$ (without loops), as in the previous Subsection, we may associate the symmetric Cartan matrix $C$ given by
+Specifically, to any quiver $Q$ without loops, we may associate the symmetric Cartan matrix $C$ given by

 In Section \ref{sec:k-ha}, we will recall the construction of the $K$-theoretic Hall algebra \footnote{The torus $\BC^*$ in \eqref{eqn:k-ha intro} acts on the linear maps corresponding to the $-d_{ij}$ arrows from $i$ to $j$ in the doubled quiver via the characters \eqref{eqn:weights intro}; these are known as ``normal weights" in \cite{VV}.}